Sara Stockbridge: Early life

 Stockbridge was born in Woking, Surrey, England.
 Her father was a civil engineer.
-Sara and her brother spent their early childhood with their family living in Trinidad, Bahrain and Peru before returning to Woking in the late 1970s.
+Sara and her brother spent their early childhood with their family living in Trinidad, Bahrain and Peru.
+They returned to Woking in the late 1970s.

 Career

 Modelling

-Stockbridge moved to London aged 18 and was taken on by Models 1.
+Stockbridge moved to London at age 18 and was taken on by Models 1.
 A couple of years later, she modelled for Vivienne Westwood.

-The first fashion show she worked as model at was Mini Crini, Spring/Summer 1985.
-Afterwards Westwood asked her to front a music project called Choice.
+The first fashion show she worked at as model was Mini Crini, Spring/Summer 1985.
+After her first fashion show, Westwood asked her to front a music project called Choice.
 She appeared on the cover of i-D and Blitz magazines.

-Sara modelled as Tank Girl for a series of promotional photos by photographer Paul Spencer, aiming to be cast as Tank Girl in the movie of the same name.
+Sara modelled as Tank Girl for a series of promotional photos by photographer Paul Spencer.
+Her aim was to be cast as Tank Girl in the movie of the same name.
 Although she did not get the part, the photos became well known and were seen on the covers of magazines such as Elle, Vogue and The Face.
 She appeared as a shorn headed dominatrix in the British comedy film U.F.O..
-In the film Oh Marbella! she plays the rich wife of a businessman at a nude resort in Spain.
+In the film, Oh Marbella!, she played a part as the wife of a rich businessman at a nude resort in Spain.

-Stockbridge is still active in the modelling / acting world, and recently she returned for appearances on Westwood's catwalk, and in British Vogue.
+Stockbridge is still active in the modelling and acting world.
+She recently returned for appearances on Westwood's catwalk and in British Vogue.

 Writing

-Her first novel Hammer was published in 2009, and her second novel Cross My Palm in 2011.
+Her first novel, Hammer, was published in 2009 and her second novel, Cross My Palm, in 2011.

 Personal life

-Her son Max was born in 1990.
-She also has a daughter, Lelu.
+She has a son and daughter, Lelu.

 At 45 she married Cobalt Stargazer, lead guitarist with Zodiac Mindwarp and the Love Reaction.
 Together they formed a new band, Rooster, with Godwin Nwafor of Alabama 3.